arpitarora7000/Arpit_phase2/picoctf/ReverseEngineering.md

 > HINT: Shifts

 ## Solution
+- After catting out the file `chall_1.S`, in the main function, one would notice that using `cmp w0,0`, it is checked if the value of w0 is equal to 0 or not, and then there is `	bne	.L4`, which is a "Branch if Not Equal" instruction, if it is true, i.e w0!=0, the processor will jump to the instruction at the address labeled `.L4`, then the `	adrp x0, .LC0`, is used if w0=0, it jumps to `.LC0`, i.e it loads the address of a string literal `.LC0` into `x0` and calls `puts` to print that string("you win"), then branches to label `.L6`, without any condition.
 - So in the function given, the assembly instruction `sub	sp, sp, #32`, is reserving 32 bytes of space on the stack, further `w0`, is stored at the 12th place in the stackpointer, then `58`, is moved into `w0`, as it's value, by the instructions: `str w0, [sp, 12]`, and `mov w0, 58`
 - Then similarly, `w0`, is further stored in `sp+16`, then 2 is moved as the value of w0, then stored at `20` , then 3 is moved as the value of w0, and stored at 24.